jitendragamit/python_test_japan/README.md

     i) Go into /var/www/html/your_folder_name then
 	   # python client_call_api.py

-       then it will be prompt to type mac address name then press enter it will be output of Company name
+      then it will be prompt to ask the Mac address, please type Mac address name and then press enter, It will be returned the Company name.